 Risk & Progress| A hub for essays that explore risk, human progress, and your potential.
-My mission is to educate, inspire, and invest in concepts that promote a better future for all.
-Subscriptions are free, paid subscribers gain access to the full archive, including the Pathways of Progress essay series.
+My mission is to educate, inspire, and invest in concepts that promote a better future.
+Subscriptions are free, paid subscribers gain access to the full archive, including the Pathways of Progress and Realize essay series.

 A Negativity Bias

-The media’s bias toward negativity distorts our worldview.
+This “reality distortion field” has a tremendous impact.
 In 2016, Dutch researchers asked 26,492 participants how global poverty had changed in the prior 20 years, only 1 percent of respondents correctly answered that poverty had plunged by some 50 percent.
 These results were astounding because the answers were multiple choice; respondents had a 20 percent chance of randomly choosing the correct answer.
 Most could not imagine that the world had actually gotten better for so many people because the headlines fed to them by the media covered only hunger and layoffs, not harvests and hiring.

-To be fair, we cannot solely blame the media.
+We cannot solely blame the media.
 In an experiment conducted in Canada, participants were told to read a newspaper article while they “waited for the experiment to begin.”
 Researchers then watched which articles the unknowing test subject chose to read.
 Consistently, they sought out negative stories, rather than positive or neutral ones.
 This cognitive bias is likely rooted in our natural tendency for loss aversion.
 Our brains have evolved to react more strongly to negative vs positive stimuli.
-Studies have consistently shown that winning $10, for example, produces far less emotion than losing $10, even if the impact is ultimately the same.
+Studies have consistently shown that winning $10, for example, produces far less emotion than losing $10, even if the financial impact is the same.
 Dr. Barbara Fredrickson, a psychology and neuroscience professor at the University of North Carolina-Chapel Hill explained, “Negativity bias evolved because it helped our human ancestors avoid threats to life, limb, and social reputation.”

 Deadly Risk Aversion

-While risk aversion may have benefitted our ancestors, in modern complex societies our cognitive biases can paralyze social institutions.
-This has become known as the “precautionary principle,” which can be interpreted as “better safe than sorry.”
-With increasing enthusiasm, policymakers are willing to take regulatory action against new ideas even when the potential risks are unknown or speculative.
+, “The Precautionary Principle says we shouldn’t pursue any action or policy that might cause significant harm unless we’re nearly certain it’s safe.
+The principle places the burden of proof on novel ideas to prove they are safe before they are released into the market.
+This burden is significant because unless and until they are released into the market, quantifying those risks is extremely difficult.
+It becomes a Catch-22, a convenient excuse to maintain the status quo.With increasing enthusiasm, policymakers are willing to take regulatory action against new ideas even when the potential risks are unknown or speculative.
 As illustrated by Cass R. Sunstein, policies flowing from the “precautionary principle” are often logically inconsistent; they prohibit everything from consideration because all progress engenders some level of risk.
 Furthermore, they favor current over new risks, even if the latter is a net benefit; stasis is preferred over change.
 Indeed, the precautions we take to mitigate risk and negative stimuli can be deadly themselves.

-Then, in the late 1950s, came a disaster in another continent; Thalidomide.
+Then in the late 1950s, came a disaster on another continent; Thalidomide.
 The drug, marketed as a sleep and morning sickness aid, was deemed safe by regulators in Europe, despite not having been tested on pregnant women.
 The drug turned out to be very toxic to unborn babies, leading to tens of thousands of birth defects and deaths.
 Thalidomide had not been approved in the US, but the disaster compelled Congress to increase the power of the FDA further.
-In 1962, Congress passed the 1962 Kefauver–Harris Amendment, which required the FDA to verify that drugs were both safe and effective, it also lengthened the drug review period to 180 days and eliminated the automatic approval provision.
+In 1962, Congress passed the 1962 Kefauver–Harris Amendment, which required the FDA to verify that drugs were safe and effective, it also lengthened the drug review period to 180 days and eliminated the automatic approval provision.

 When you stop and think about it this was an odd response.
 Thalidomide’s issue was safety, not efficacy.
 The FDA had prudently blocked the drug on the grounds of insufficient safety data.
 Why exactly was Congress compelled to take additional action?
 Politics, no doubt.
 Such illustrates the problem with bureaucracies; they slowly and often irrationally, expand the scope of their authority over time.
 Since then, FDA reviews have only grown more difficult and lengthy, with delays that now suppress and stifle many life-saving drugs and medical devices, killing tens of thousands in the process and/or subjecting them to needless suffering.
 The FDA approval process has become so arduous that many drug formulations and devices are never funded at all.